How to Install a Radiator

 How to Install a Radiator Yourself - Step by Step Guide

-To ensure you install a radiator properly, follow our step-by-step guide below for how to fit a radiator:
+To ensure you install a radiator properly, here's our step-by-step guide on how to fit a radiator:

 Step 1

-The first step involves removing and cleaning old PTFE for radiator valve tails using a tail key and apply new PTFE ready for fitting to the new radiator.
+The first step involves removing and cleaning old PTFE from radiator valve tails using a tail key, and applying new PTFE ready for fitting to the new radiator.

-It’s vital that you get the tape wrapped around the valve in the right direction, so if you’re holding the valve in your left hand, make sure the tape is rotating round in a clockwise direction.
+It’s vital that you wrap the tape around the valve in the right direction, so if you’re holding the valve in your left hand, make sure the tape is rotating round clockwise.

 Step 2